Pastels

 Chardin. pastel.
 1771.

-During the 18th century, the medium became very popular in Europe, especially in France.
-It was fashionable for the aristocracy to have their portrait painted in "pastiche," the French word for pastel, until the French Revolution.
+The medium became very popular in Europe during the 18th century, especially in France.
+Until the French Revolution, it was fashionable for the aristocracy to have their portraits painted in "pastiche," the French word for pastel.

-The medium reached the American shores during the 18th century and initially only had occasional use in portraiture; however, in the late nineteenth century, pastels became accepted in modern and contemporary art because of the medium's broad range of bright colors.
+The medium reached American shores during the 18th century and initially only had occasional use in portraiture; however, in the late nineteenth century, pastels became accepted in modern and contemporary art because of their broad range of bright colors.

-Recently, products available to pastel artists have increased dramatically in quality.
-Today, pastel paintings have the stature of oil and watercolor as a major fine art medium.
+Recently, the quality of pastel products available to pastel artists has increased dramatically.
+Today, pastel paintings carry the same stature as a significant fine art medium parallel to oil and watercolor.
 Many of our most renowned living artists have distinguished themselves in pastels and have enriched the art world with this beautiful medium.

 About Pastels